A friend told me that she had been angling for a promotion at work.

 10 Key Tips To Handle Being Denied A Promotion

 - Keep asking questions.
-Don’t accept one sentence answer to why you were denied a promotion.
+Don’t accept a one-sentence answer to why you were denied a promotion.
 They owe you an explanation, so be bold, respectful and ask questions straight up.
 It’s the only way you will get answers.

 - Don’t get emotional.
 When you get caught by surprise with bad news, it is hard not to get emotional.
 Keep your emotions in check and don’t make a public scene.

 - Find a private place.
-Take time to yourself after the rejection.
-The last thing you need is to return to behave like everything is normal.
+Take time for yourself after the rejection.
+The last thing you need is to return to behaving like everything is normal.
 Find some privacy where you can let out all your emotions.

 - Talk to a trusted confidant.
-It helps to talk to someone you trust for guidance and to build your confidence back up.
+It helps to talk to someone you trust for guidance and to rebuild your confidence.
 It’s easy to lose the big picture when you’re upset; you will need help to refocus and channel your emotions into your next move and something productive.

 - Think about your next moves.
 Rejection can be liberating.
 Start applying for new jobs, put together a plan for your next moves and get Plan B ready.

 - Put things in writing.
-Documentation is key, so track the meetings you’ve had with your boss and get a copy of your most recent review.
-If you are a victim of any workplace discrimination or constructive dismissal you will need as much documentation as possible.
+Documentation is key, so track the meetings you had with your boss and get a copy of your most recent review.
+If you are a victim of workplace discrimination or constructive dismissal, you will need as much documentation as possible to support your claim.

-- Update your resume.
-Get your resume updated and start brushing up your interview skills.
+- Update your resume and refine your interview skills.

-If your Boss’ and your organization’s values and transparency do not align with yours … maybe it is time to move on.
+If your Boss’s and your organization’s values and transparency do not align with yours … maybe it is time to move on.